![]() |

 Northern Beltway interchange.

-40 to view clearing for the interchange going on to the south.
+Business 40 to view clearing for the interchange going on to the

-in building future bridge supports and concrete pipes are ready for
+progressing in building future bridge supports and concrete pipes

 Looking further north